-I knew of liquid latex rubber, but didn’t have experience with it and didn’t know if it would be the right choice for this.
+I knew of liquid latex rubber, but didn’t have experience with it.
+I also didn’t know if it would be the right choice for this.

 Liquid latex rubber mold is as the name implies, a liquid form of latex rubber.

-This type of mold material works by brushing it onto an object and then building up the layers instead of being poured onto an object.
+This type of mold material works by brushing it onto an object.
+You then build up the layers instead of being poured onto an object.

-I always assumed a brush on type of mold would tear easily and not be durable enough to hold up to concrete castings, especially multiple castings.
+I always assumed a brush on type of mold would tear easily and not be durable.
+It needs to be durable enough to hold up to concrete castings, especially multiple castings.